iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - evaluation suites
 - release environments

-The platform would then provide one place to govern, validate, approve, monitor, and evidence the release lifecycle.
+The platform would then provide one place to govern, validate, approve, monitor, and generate evidence across the release lifecycle.

 ---